Reviews You Can Rely On

 Our Verdict

-The Trango Vergo is a fantastic device for belaying the leader, taking the shortcomings of other assisted braking devices, and providing a safe, ergonomic, and intuitive way to pay out slack without compromising the brake assist.
-Where other units draw the user to compromise the belay by holding down a spring-loaded rope pinch, the Vergo pinches the rope by rotating the entire device when weighted.
+The Trango Vergo is a fantastic device for belaying the leader, providing an ergonomic and intuitive way to pay out slack without compromising the brake assist.
+Where other units draw the user to compromise the belay by holding down a camming rope pinch, the Vergo pinches the rope by rotating the entire device when weighted.
 When unweighted, slack is easily paid out in a straight line through the device.
 However, there is a lot of friction when pulling slack back into the device when top rope belaying and lowering takes a bit of practice to get the speed just right.
-This device is our favorite for belaying the leader and is perfect for sport climbers and single pitch outings where leading is the priority.
-To compare it to the competition, check out our article on the best belay devices.
+This device is among our favorites for belaying the leader and is perfect for sport climbers and single pitch outings where leading is the priority.

 REASONS TO BUY